bkildow/osu_auth/README.md

 `bundle exec rake db:migrate`

 This will do the following:
-* set up the tables you need
+* Sets up the tables you need
-* create an initializer here: config/initializers/osu_auth.rb for defining permissions
+* Creates an initializer here: config/initializers/osu_auth.rb for defining permissions
-* create an omniauth initializer
+* Creates an omniauth initializer
+* Adds pundit policies under app/policies
-* mount the engine at /admin
+* Mounts the engine at /admin

 ## Routes

-This will mount at /admin, and give you a path to users (/admin/users) and roles (/admin/roles).
+This will mount at /admin, and gives you the following paths:

+ * /admin/users
+ * /admin/roles
+ * /auth/shibboleth (production authentication)
+ * /auth/developer (development authentication)
+ * /admin/logout

 ## Permissions

-Permissions are defined in code as so:
+Permissions are defined in code as so in the osu_auth.rb initializer:

 ```
   OsuAuth::Permission.config do